 boneless, skinless chicken thighs, cut into 1-inch pieces

 1 (15-ounce) can

 long-grain white rice

 coarsely chopped fresh cilantro

-Add the oil to the Instant Pot, turn on sauté setting, and heat until the oil is shimmering.
-Add the onion and garlic and cook, stirring occasionally, until softened, 4 minutes.
-Stir in the chili powder and cumin.
-Cook until fragrant, about 30 seconds.
+Add the oil to the Instant Pot, turn on sauté setting, and heat until shimmering.
+Add the onion and garlic and cook, stirring occasionally, until softened, about 4 minutes.
+Stir in the chili powder and cumin and cook until fragrant, about 30 seconds.
 Add 1/4 cup of the chicken broth and cook, gently scraping the bottom of the pot with a wooden spoon to loosen any stuck-on bits, and simmer for 1 minute.

-Season the chicken all over with salt and pepper.
+Season the chicken all over with the salt and pepper.
 Add the chicken, beans, corn, salsa, and stir to combine.
-Sprinkle the rice on top of the chicken and beans mixture and pour the remaining 3/4 cup broth on top of the rice, but do not stir.
-Using the pressure cooker's manual setting, set the pressure to HIGH for 10 minutes.
+Sprinkle the rice over the top.
+Pour the remaining 3/4 cup broth over the rice, but do not stir.
+Using the manual setting, set the pressure to HIGH for 10 minutes.
 Close and lock the lid.
 It should take the pressure cooker about 10 to 12 minutes to come to pressure and begin the 10 minute countdown.
-When cooking time is complete, do a quick release of the pressure.
+When the cooking time is complete, do a quick release of the pressure.

 Gently stir everything together.
 Divide between bowls and top with the cheese and cilantro.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.